 Reasons for Revision Surgery

-Breast revision corrects circumstances in regard to breast implants.
+Breast revision surgery corrects circumstances in regard to breast implants.
 The surgery focuses on removal, replacement, or making a switch from saline to silicone-based implants.
-Listed below are the most common cases where a patient may be a candidate for this treatment.
+Listed below are the most common cases where a patient may be a candidate for breast revision surgery.

 Breast Implant Removal

 Individuals who wish to undergo breast augmentation do so to increase breast size, primarily for aesthetics.
 However, after breast augmentation, some women may be dissatisfied with their results and opt to revert back to their normal breast size.
 Others may want to remove their implants because of health concerns or other personal reasons.
 Breast revision surgery is a process where the implant is removed, and the skin over the breast is tightened to make sure the breast sits in a natural position and looks normal.